carlo-deintinis/circhunter/README.md

 ````

-##To run
+## To run

-A detailed desciption on how to use the tool is provided in the reference manual in the folder ""
+A detailed description on how to use the tool is provided in the reference manual provided in the folder "circhunter/CircHunter/manual/"